karimz1/imgcompress/ReadMe.md

 ![imgcompress Logo](./images/imgcompress_logo.jpg)

-## What is this image ?
+## **What is imgcompress?**

-`imgcompress` is a lightweight, efficient, and fully Dockerized tool for compressing, resizing, and converting images, specifically tailored to modern image processing needs.
-With built-in support for HEIC-to-JPG conversion and JSON output for seamless integration with external systems, this tool is designed to work efficiently in both standalone and automated workflows.
+`imgcompress` is a lightweight, fully Dockerized tool for compressing, resizing, and converting images.
+It’s designed to simplify image optimization with:

-### Key Features

-- **HEIC to JPG Conversion**: Convert iPhone HEIC photos to widely compatible JPG format.
+- **HEIC to JPG Conversion**: Automatically convert HEIC files to JPG.
-- **Compression and Resizing**: Adjust image quality and dimensions for optimized storage and faster loading.
-- **Batch Processing**: Process entire directories of images with one command.
+- **Batch & Single File Processing**: Process entire directories or individual images effortlessly.
-- **Default Text Logging**: Standard logs with timestamps and statuses are human-readable and suitable for debugging or monitoring.
-- **JSON Logging for API-Like Usage**: Output structured logs in JSON format for easy integration with external applications or pipelines.
-- **Automatic Folder Management**: Automatically creates output directories if they don't exist.
-- **Configurable Logging**: Debug mode (`--debug`) for detailed logs and standard logs for routine tasks.
+- **Logging Options**: Choose between human-readable text or structured JSON output.
+- **Seamless Automation**: Perfect for use in CI/CD pipelines or standalone workflows.

 ------

-## Installation
+## **Installation**

-Pull the Docker image with a single command:
+Pull the latest image with:

 ```bash
 docker pull karimz1/imgcompress:latest